SilasMarvin/wasmind/README.md

 *This is a short demo of the wasmind_cli -- a cli application built with Wasmind.
 Note that the prompts used are not very refined.
 This is just an example to show what can be built with Wasmind.*

+**NOTE:** Wasmind is an early stage expirmental framework.
+Please report any bugs or issues you find.

 ## Getting Started

 **Want to try Wasmind?** Check out [wasmind_cli](crates/wasmind_cli/) - a CLI application built with Wasmind that demonstrates actor-based AI development workflows (including Claude Code-style interactions).